Video: Work with documents and folders

 If you want feedback from a specific person on a document, you can ask them to comment directly in Projectplace.
 Type @ and the first letters of the contact name, and then select the desired person from the list that appears below.
 If you write, for example, @jo all persons with first or last name that begins with Jo will appear in the available list.

 The person you @-ref will be notified both in Projectplace (with an in-service notification) and through email.

 You will get notifications when someone else comments on a document, link, or folder that you have commented on earlier.

-If you want to refer to a document in a conversations post on the project overview you can attach a link to it.
-Only members of the project have access to conversations.
+If you want to refer to a document in a conversations post on the workspace overview you can attach a link to it.
+Only members of the workspace have access to conversations.
 Learn how to work with conversations.

 You can also use reviews to gather feedback in a more structured way.

 Lock a Document Permanently

 If you want to preserve a specific version of a document you can lock it permanently.

 Locking a document permanently may be useful, for example, when a contract has been approved, or when a document has been published externally and should not be changed after publication.